 Step 1 – Use commercial credit reports

 The most effective way to determine if a customer will be a reliable payer is to check their credit report.
-These reports show their payment profile and often suggest a credit limit.
+These reports show a customer’s payment profile and often suggest a credit limit.
 Two well-known providers are Dun and Bradstreet and Equifax.
 Consider getting credit reports from two providers when working on a large project.
-This will provide a complete view of your client’s commercial credit.
+This step provides a complete view of your client’s commercial credit.

 While credit reports are good, they are not perfect.
 You may find situations where the credit bureau has limited information about your client.
 Consider asking the client to fill out a credit application in these cases.

 Credit applications ask for basic information, such as company name, address, and trade references.
 Contact the trade references and ask them about your client’s payment record.
 Always be polite and professional.
 Also, remember that credit applications can be biased since customers will always provide their best references.

 Step 3 – Make a decision